aliyun/terraform-provider-alicloud/website/docs/r/cs_serverless_kubernetes.html.markdown

 * `deletion_protection` - (Optional, ForceNew) Whether enable the deletion protection or not.
     - true: Enable deletion protection.
     - false: Disable deletion protection.
-* `enable_rrsa` - (Optional, Available in 1.171.0+) Whether to enable cluster to support rrsa.
+* `enable_rrsa` - (Optional, Available in 1.171.0+) Whether to enable cluster to support rrsa for version 1.22.3+.
 Default to `false`.
-See [RAM Roles for Service Accounts](https://www.alibabacloud.com/help/zh/container-service-for-kubernetes/latest/use-rrsa-to-enforce-access-control).
+Once the rrsa function is turned on, it is not allowed to turn off.
+If your cluster has enabled this function, please manually modify your tf file and add the rrsa configuration to the file, learn more [RAM Roles for Service Accounts](https://www.alibabacloud.com/help/zh/container-service-for-kubernetes/latest/use-rrsa-to-enforce-access-control).
 * `force_update` - (Optional) Default false, when you want to change `vpc_id` and `vswitch_id`, you have to set this field to true, then the cluster will be recreated.
 * `tags` - (Optional) Default nil, A map of tags assigned to the kubernetes cluster and work nodes.
 * `kube_config` - (Optional) The path of kube config, like `~/.kube/config`.